prasanth132910/project-11-superwars-css/readme.md

 Dustin and Lucus are best friends, they spend their weekends watching superhero series and playing superhero games.
 One Friday in school Mr.Hooper who is their computer science faculty member taught them HTML, CSS, and JavaScript.
 So what's next?
 It's Weekend!
 Lucus and Dustin will be on their laptops.
 Are they watching series or playing games?
 Lucus says, No we are building a new game.

-Lucus always loves protagonists like everyone.
+Lucus always loves protagonists like most of us.
 But Dustin is quite crazy he likes antagonists.
 So now they are collecting a bunch of their favorite Super Heroes and Super-Villains names along with images.
 Did they tell you about the game that they are building?
 Uh no. Okay, lemme explain.
 They are going to facilitate the ultimate war between Super Heroes and Super-Villains.
 As they are new to these technologies, they need **you** to help them build this game.

 ## What should you do?